-True story: a couple of years ago, in a certain dusty downtown of an old coal mining town in the American Midwest, there existed no less than 5 photography studios, branded in bright colors like turquoise and pink, along with the photographer’s name.
-Nestled between a general store, accountant, dress shop, and German bakery, each studio storefront displayed cheerful young families, forever frozen in an almost identical pose.
+Not so long ago, in a small town in the American Midwest, there existed no less than 5 photography studios: all branded in bright colors, along with the photographer’s name.
+Nestled in downtown, each studio storefront displayed cheerful young families, forever frozen in an almost identical pose.

-A survey of those small town photographers’ websites illustrated that those 5 studios are locked in a price war, lowering session fees and undercutting each other with specials, mini session events, discounts, and freebies just to bring clients through the door.
-Because the photographers are so similar--the “me too” branding and posing--differentiating by price is the only way to stand out from the competition.
+A quick look at those photographer’s websites reveals that those five studios are locked in a price war: lowering session fees and undercutting each other with specials, numerous discounts, and freebies just to bring clients through the door.
+Because the photographers are so similar, differentiating by price is the only way to stand out from the competition.

-In a saturated market like this, lowering your prices to compete might seem like the only way to survive.
+In an overly saturated market, lowering your prices to compete might seem like the only way to survive.

 But there’s a different way, one we would urge you to consider.

-In the small town described above, the value proposition of these photography studios is that they are offering images and session fees for very little money.
-Put more bluntly, their value proposition--that is, the value delivered to those who purchase their goods and services--is that they are cheap.
-(The quality of their services, while variable, doesn’t factor into the equation.)
+In the small town described above, the value proposition (the value delivered to those who purchase their goods and services) of these photography studios is that they are offering images and session fees for very little money.
+Put more bluntly, their value proposition is that they are cheap.

 If you are having difficulty breaking through in your market, think about what value you provide to your clientele.
 Are you: